Semantic-Org/Semantic-UI-React/.github/CONTRIBUTING.md

 1. Base `className`s are applied
 1. Component is exported if public / hidden if private

+### Visual testing

+We are using [Percy](https://percy.io/) and Cypress to perform visual testing of our components.
+To create a new visual test there should an example in our docs that can be served by Cypress and a corresponding Cypress test, for example:
+- `cypress/integration/Popup/Popup.visual.js` contains visual tests
+- `docs/src/examples/modules/Popup/Visual/PopupVisualInsideModal.js` contains an example that will be used for visual tests

 ## State

 Strive to use stateless functional components when possible: